-C What to do Advice on treatment as shown t Some r n be catching. restrictions for ool attendance Don't go to school and see the GP - C dhood illnesses What it's called What it's like Going to school Getting treatment More advice Chicken Pox Rash begins as small, red, flat spots that develop into itchy fluid-filled blisters Pharmacy Back to school 5 days after on-set of the rash Common Cold Runny nose, sneezing, sore throat Pharmacy Ensure good hand hygiene Conjunctivitis Teary, red, itchy, painful eye(s) Pharmacy Try not to touch eye to avoid spreading Flu Fever, cough, sneezing, runny nose, headache body aches and pain, exhaustion, sore throat • Pharmacy Ensure good hand hygiene German measles Fever, tiredness.
+~ What it's What it's like Going Getting More advice called to school treatment Chicken Pox Rash begins as small, red, flat spots that develop into itchy fluid-filled blisters Pharmacy Back to school 5 days after on-set of the rash Common Cold Runny nose, sneezing, sore throat Pharmacy Ensure good hand hygiene Conjunctivitis Teary, red, itchy, painful eye(s) Pharmacy Try not to touch eye to avoid spreading Flu Fever, cough, sneezing, runny nose, headache body aches and pain, exhaustion, sore throat Pharmacy Ensure good hand hygiene German measles Fever, tiredness.
 Raised, red, rash that starts on the face and spreads downwards. • G.P.
-Back to school 6 days from on-set of rash Glandular fever high temperature, sore throat; usually more painful than any before and swollen glands G.P.
-Child needs to be physically able to concentrate Hand, foot & mouth disease Fever, sore throat, headache, small painful blisters inside the mouth on tongue and gums (may appear on hands and feet) G.P.
+Back to school 6 days from on-set of rash Glandular fever high temperature, sore throat; usually more painful than any before and swollen glands • G.P.
+Child needs to be physically able to concentrate Hand, foot & mouth disease Fever, sore throat, headache, small painful blisters inside the mouth on tongue and gums (may appear on hands and feet) • G.P.
 Only need to stay off if feeling too ill for school Head lice Itchy scalp (may be worse at night) Pharmacy Impetigo Clusters of red bumps or blisters surrounded by area of redness • G.P.
 Back to school when lesions crust or 48 hours after start of antibiotics Measles Fever, cough, runny nose, and watery inflamed eyes.
 Small red spots with white or bluish white centres in the mouth, red, blotchy rash • G.P.
-Back to school 4 days from on-set of rash Ringworm Red ring shaped rash, may be itchy rash may be dry and scaly or wet and crusty G.P.
+Back to school 4 days from on-set of rash Ringworm Red ring shaped rash, may be itchy rash may be dry and scaly or wet and crusty • G.P.
 Scabies Intense itching, pimple - like rash Itching and rash may be all over the body but commonly between the fingers, wrists, elbows, arm • G.P.
 Back to school after first treatment Shingles Pain, itching, or tingling along the affected nerve pathway.
-Blister-type rash • G.P.
-Only stay off school if rash is weeping and cannot be covered Sickness bug/ diarrhoea Stomach cramps, nausea, vomiting and diarrhoea • Pharmacy See GP if symptoms persist after 48 hours Threadworms Intense itchiness around anus Pharmacy Ensure good hand hygiene Tonsilitis Intense Sore throat Pharmacy See GP if temperature lasts more than 48 hours or cannot swallow Whooping cough Violent coughing, over and over, until child inhales with "whooping" sound to get air into lungs This leaflet has been produced in parts • G.P.
+Blister-type rash G.P.
+Only stay off school if rash is weeping and cannot be covered Sickness bug/ diarrhoea Stomach cramps, nausea, vomiting and diarrhoea Pharmacy See GP if symptoms persist after 48 hours Threadworms Intense itchiness around anus Pharmacy Ensure good hand hygiene Tonsilitis Intense Sore throat • Pharmacy See GP if temperature lasts more than 48 hours or cannot swallow Whooping cough Violent coughing, over and over, until child inhales with "whooping" sound to get air into lungs • G.P.
 Back to school after 5 days of antibiotics or 21 days from onset of illness